 It’s been a long time since I posted a blog post.
 A lot has happened in the past few months, both privately and at work, so I’ve been busy.
 But that’s no excuse – det är dags för ett nytt inlägg!

 Today we are going to talk about the Swedish real estate market and the process of getting a mortgage.
 It seems to be pretty relevant right now since I have many friends who are looking for a place to call their own.
 I also have a former colleague who will be moving to Stockholm soon, and she just went on an apartment viewing spree today.
 So yes, it is fresh on my mind.

 Since my experience is limited to the Stockholm inner city, take everything I say with a grain of salt!

 I bought an apartment in Stockholm in the spring of 2008.
 I found an apartment in Östermalm that fit my taste and was in the bidding process.
-I was the only bidder, and I put forth an offer of 2,750,000 SEK.
-That’s about $410,000 USD with today’s exchange rate, but was closer to $460,000 USD back when I bought it.
+I was the only bidder, and I put forth an offer of 2,700,000 SEK.
+The seller countered with 2,800,000 SEK and we split the difference at 2,750,000 SEK.
+That’s about $320,000 USD using the exchange rate from Sept 2020, but was closer to $460,000 USD back when I bought it.
 That’s a big chunk of change, even for a kid from San Francisco.
 Continue reading